kevinyu0506/academic-kickstart/content/project/quant168.md

 tags = ["web-development"]

 # Project summary to display on homepage.
-summary = "** Languages & Tools: PHP, JavaScript, MySQL, HTML ** The website contains several calculating tools that allow users to make some financial decision such as managing their assets after retirement."
+summary = "The website contains several calculating tools that allow users to make some financial decision such as managing their assets after retirement."

 # Optional image to display on homepage.
 image_preview = "quant168.png"